mengmwang/mengmwang/README.md

 :woman_technologist: I am Mengmeng.
 I am currently working as a data scientist/postdoctoral research fellow in the University of Melbourne.

-:woman_technologist: I am also a researcher/biomedical engineer/biostatistician.
+:woman_technologist: I am also a biomedical engineer/biostatistician.

 :woman_technologist: I am confident in: Python, R, MATLAB